TritonDataCenter/sdc-amon/README.md

 - A "monitor" is a the main conceptual object that is configured by operators and customers using Amon.
 It includes the details for what checks to run and, when a check trips, who and how to notify ("contacts").
-- A "check" is a single thing to check (the atom of physical monitoring done by the Amon agents).
+- A "probe" is a single thing to check (the atom of physical monitoring done by the Amon agents).
 E.g. "Check the running state of zone X." "Check for 3 occurrences of 'ERROR' in 'foo.log' in zone X within 1 minute."
-A monitor includes one or more checks.
+A monitor includes one or more probes.
 - An "event" is a message sent from an Amon agent up to the Amon master that might create or update an alarm.
 - An open or active "alarm" is the state of a failing monitor.
 An alarm is